mucximilian/memstats/README.md

 * FOLLOWERS:    Number of followers
 * FOLLOWING:    Number of people I follow

 The statistic values of the cumulative/absolute sums and means are computed for the entire dataset and each period subset (year, month, week) when the script is executed.
 Various graphs visualize the data and summaries are stored in CSV files.
-There are the following amount of plotted values:
+The total number of plotted values as follows:

 * 33 on the total data
 * 23 per yer